spm/spm-docs/docs/tutorials/MEEG/meg_sloc.md

 computation time is spent on pruning this set (with ARD or GS etc).
 You also have control over the number of temporal and spatial modes which will be used here (this makes it easier to compare between models where the lead field matrix has changed).
-The alogorithm returns the current distribution based on the patch set with maxmum free energy.
+The algorithm returns the current distribution based on the patch set with maximum free energy.

 <figure id="meg_sloc:fig:8">
 <div class="center">